choria-io/website/blog/content/post/2025/11/25/hierarchical_data.md

 I want to create a new CM system that takes the model we are used to in Puppet but brings it to scripts and reusable APIs.

-The script use case would essentially be, these commands would be idempotent which would hugely improve the ability for simple scripts to be safe to run many times:
+The script use case would essentially be standalone commands:

 ```nohighlight
 $ marionette package ensure zsh --version 1.2.3